 Once you start incorporating them, they will become inherent, and being more positive will become like breathing.

 1. Replace Every Negative Thought With a Positive One

 The next time you catch yourself thinking negatively or even just thinking some mind-boggling thoughts, stop there and replace that with a positive thought.
 It can be anything.
 Think of anything that makes you happy and adds value to your life.

-This is essential because we have the power to rewire our brains even if many of us don’t realize it.
+This is actually a cognitive self-control technique called Thought Stopping (TS).
+It is essential because we have the power to rewire our brains even if many of us don’t realize it.
 When you constantly replace pessimism with optimism, you will rewire your brain to think more positively.

 The result of this?
 Thinking positively will be second nature to you!

 When you focus on things you have rather than what you lack, you create abundance in your life.
 Sometimes, we take the little things in life for granted and this is where pessimism comes from.